g-h-0-S-t/twitter-forensics-toolkit/README.md

 5. Review detailed findings

 > [!TIP]
-> For best results, run Prompt 1 then reply to Prompt 1 with Prompt 2.
+> For best results reply to target with Prompt 1 then reply to Prompt 1 with Prompt 2.

 Instant forensic analysis - no setup required.